 - Trouble speaking and reading

-This phase of migraine is experienced by nearly 25% of the total cases.
-It happens an hour before the headache strikes.
+Nearly 25% of the total cases go through this phase.
+Unfortunately, it happens an hour before the headache strikes.

 Aura occurs when there is an electrochemical reaction in the brain.

 - Numbness or tingling sensation on body parts

 A attack is very exhausting that typically starts at one part of the brain.
 However, with time, the site of the pain may move to other parts of the brain.